 RBI Governor address at 10 am today

+RBI Governor's address at 10 am today

 New Delhi, Apr 17: Reserve Bank of India (RBI) Governor, Shaktikanta Das will address the media today at 10 am.

 He is expected to make some important announcements regarding the economy amidst the coronavirus lockdown.
-During his last interaction with the media, he had said that banks would have the option of announcing a three month moratorium on EMIs.
+During his last interaction with the media, he had said that banks would have the option of announcing a three-month moratorium on EMIs.

-On Thursday, the RBI, urged bank customers to adopt digital modes of payment that are convenient and safe.
+On Thursday, the RBI urged bank customers to adopt digital modes of payment that are convenient and safe.

-The usage of digital modes to make transactions has become all the more important as the ongoing 21-day nationwide lockdown, imposed to maintain social distancing to contain the spread of the coronavirus, has restricted the movement of people.
+The usage of digital modes to make transactions has become more important as the ongoing 21-day nationwide lockdown, imposed to maintain social distancing to contain the spread of the coronavirus, has restricted the movement of people.

 In a Twitter campaign launched in public interest, the RBI emphasised on transacting digitally as it gives the convenience of making payments anytime and anywhere.